COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

 It is important to grant ourselves grace by recognizing that although you may not have lost as much as others, your loss is still significant.
 Your loss still matters.
 It is okay to grieve what you have lost.

 Children are especially vulnerable to this grief.
 Their limited ability to recognize and process the current pandemic impacts their ability to understand why this is happening.
 Children certainly see how the pandemic is impacting them though.
-They are likely not attending school, they can’t play at the park, and they are unable see their friends and extended family.
+It's affected their ability to socially interact like before.

 Let your children know that it is okay to feel sad about these losses.
 It is okay for them to cry because they miss their friends or miss hugs from their grandparents.
 Then give yourself that same grace.